 INCLUDING ALL RESPONSIBLE PARTIES

 Less experienced lawyers often overlook strategic advantages that can result in including parties who, on first consideration, may seem unrelated or uninvolved.
 If suing a closely held corporation, for example, the strength of one’s case might greatly be enhanced, in appropriate circumstances, by also naming as defendants the principal shareholders, on the theory that the corporation is merely their “alter ego” where it seems likely that “piercing the corporate veil” may be successful.
 Likewise, the experienced business litigation attorney will investigate and consider the viability of including as named defendants, other individuals and business entities who may have “conspired” with the principal wrongdoer, or who may have some duty of indemnity.
 To the experienced eye, there are myriad of factual scenarios and legal theories which could support including defendants laypersons or even other lawyers may not otherwise consider.

 The more your opponent fears going to trial, the stronger your settlement position.
 Your bargaining position is based on their perception of the case, including their perception of your attorney.
 When you have an experienced, persuasive trial attorney, you increase your bargaining position.
 Overall, approximately 90% of all cases settle before trial.
 However, the amount of compensation you might be able to recover in a settlement is often significantly impacted by the perceived strength of your case and experience of your trial lawyer, both of which make choosing a business litigation attorney extremely important.
 In addition to being skilled at trial, the effective trial lawyer must also be a good negotiator, in order to maximize results for the client.

-Gehres Law Group prides itself at hiring attorneys who are exceptional at what they do, have proven results, and are dedicated to obtaining the best results possible for each client.
+Gehres Law Library prides itself at hiring attorneys who are exceptional at what they do, have proven results, and are dedicated to obtaining the best results possible for each client.
 Browse our website for more information about our San Diego business lawyers or contact us for a free evaluation.